armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-23.md

 ---

+## Improvements

-A default list of kubernetes kinds to be cached is sent to the agent on registration to save memory.
-The kinds list is:
+The Agent Plugin now sends a list of Kubernetes kinds to get cached when the Agent registers itself to save memory.
+The default kinds list includes the following:

 - ReplicaSet
 - Service
 - Ingress